GorkemOrhan/arya-ai-boilerplate/README.md

    - Under "Build and deployment", select "GitHub Actions" as the source
 3. The frontend will be automatically deployed when you push to the main branch
 4. Your site will be available at `https://[username].github.io/[repository-name]`

-#### Workflow Options

-We've provided three GitHub Actions workflow files for deployment:

-1. **Standard Workflow** (`.github/workflows/frontend-deploy.yml`): A basic workflow for deploying Next.js to GitHub Pages
-2. **Official Next.js Workflow** (`.github/workflows/nextjs.yml`): Based on GitHub's official Next.js deployment template
-3. **Simplified Workflow** (`.github/workflows/simple-nextjs.yml`): A streamlined workflow without complex caching (recommended for most users)

-If you encounter issues with one workflow, try using another by manually triggering it from the Actions tab.
-The simplified workflow is recommended for most users as it avoids cache-related errors.

 ### Backend Deployment